Language

 1

-Click the Combination or Permutation tab based on whether order matters in your problem.
+Click the Combination or Permutation tab depending on whether order matters in your problem.

 2